frvi/frvi.github.io/README.md

 frvi.github.io
 ==============

-The website of Fredrik Vihlborg, a Jack of Some Trades from Stockholm, Sweden
+The website of Fredrik Vihlborg, Stockholm, Sweden